by Bruce McEwen, September 6, 2017

 LaCasse: “We’ll be in recess until 1:30 ladies and gentlemen; please remember my admonition not to talk to anybody about the case.”

 Deputy Derek Hendry knew the whole cast of characters, had watched them grow up.
-He went to Justin Phillip’s mother’s motor home (Amanda Marsh, I think) to see if Justin was there.
-Ms. Marsh stalled the deputy at the door, and Justin escaped out the back.
+He went to Amanda Marsh's motor home to see if Justin was there.
+Ms. Marsh [Jhanna Ellison's mother] stalled the deputy at the door, and Justin escaped out the back.
 Hendry gave chase, but couldn’t catch the younger man who fled through the oak woodland.

 The physical evidence was scarce.
 The white truck had damage to the plastic below the bumper and a spider-webbed windshield.
 The red truck had a dent in the tailgate and a broken back window.
 Prosecution’s contention was that the white truck, driven by Phillips, had hit the pedestrian; defense contended that it could just as well have been the red truck, driven by Buzzard as both vehicles sped down the road.
 This seemed implausible, but then again, how did the talented Lucas Buzzard manage to get the red truck stuck with guy-wire, at a 45-degree angle between the cab of the truck and the bed?